Root Canal Aftercare: Do’s and Don’ts for an Excellent Outcome

 Each day, about 41,000 root canals are performed in the U.S. — that’s about 15 million every year.
 Root canal therapy can be an excellent choice for patients whose teeth cannot be saved with a simple filling.
-It involves removing damage to the interior pulp so the natural tooth can be strengthened and saved from further damage.
+What is a root canal?
+It’s a dental procedure that involves removing damage to the interior pulp so the natural tooth can be strengthened and saved from further damage.

 Patients who follow the key do’s and don’ts of root canal aftercare tend to heal faster and have much better outcomes.

 Root Canal Aftercare

 If you need a root canal to save one or more of your teeth, here’s what you should and should not do for the best outcome possible.
 Sticking to these recommendations will also help speed up recovery time after the procedure.

 |Take it easy and reduce stress on the tooth.||Chew hard or crunchy foods.|

 |Keep up with hygiene.||Brush overly aggressively.|

 |Get the crown placed as soon as possible.||Skip follow-up appointments.|

 |Take non-prescription pain relivers as needed.||Avoid signs of complications; call your dentist.|